dotnet/core/samples/linker-instructions.md

 * `/p:LinkDuringPublish=false` -- Disable the linker.
 * `/p:ShowLinkerSizeComparison=true` -- Displays a table of size reductions for the application.

 You must disable the linker if you want to publish a [framework dependent application](https://docs.microsoft.com/en-us/dotnet/core/deploying/) while you have ILLink.Tasks as a dependency.
-This behavior will b changed in a later release.
+This behavior will be changed in a later release.

-## Determining the Benefit of the linker
+## Determining Code Size Reduction

-There are two straightforward approaches to determining the benefit of the linker.
+There are two straightforward approaches to determining the code size reduction provided by the linker.

 * Publish an application with the linker enabled and pass the `/p:ShowLinkerSizeComparison=true` flag.
 The output will describe the benefit.
 For example:
   * `dotnet publish -c release -r osx-x64 -o out /p:ShowLinkerSizeComparison=true`